syed-7danial/murhty-dr/bankos-dr/services/rds/Readme.md

 Failover RDS configuration — Details for RDS in Failover region.

 ### Actions performed:
-If there are no replica in the failover region and both the primary instance and the replica exists in the active region.
-Then, the code will check this through the `replica_configuration` object in the `configuration.json`.
-If the replica_configuration has an identifier in it, this means the replica and the primary instance are in the active region.
-Then, the first action would be to create a replica in the failover region from the primary instance in the active region.

-Promote Failover RDS to be the new standalone primary instance (remove replication status if it was a replica).

-update the proxy in the failover region
-This ensures that:

-Failover RDS becomes the new primary instance, ready to handle production traffic.
-Active region RDS remains untouched unless a manual restoration is triggered later.

-The previous RDS instane has "old" appended to its name The read replica of the newly promoted RDS is made in the active region
+If the active RDS instance have read replica already configured with the source, then the configuration.json should have a `replica_configuration` object, having identifier value which is the name of the read replica of the primary instance in active region.

+Now, then we check if the primary instance in the active region has a read replica in the failover region.
+If it does, we dont create it, rather just promotes it and becomes a standlone instance.
+Then, we create a read replica of the newly promoted instance.
+Now, there are a primary and replica in both regions.
+The proxies are updated and pointed as well.
+Now if we have checked the `process_current_environment` flag in the jenkinsfile then the failover region database group primary instance would have a timestamp appended to it.
+And the replica of the freshly promoted instance in the failover region creates a read replica in the active region

+If there are no read replicas and only a primary instance in active, then it checks if the read replica exists in the failover, if it does it promotes and if it doesn't it creates and then promotes and updates proxies.
+If `process_current_environment` then the rename with timestamp appended and the read replica of failover in active creation happens.

 ### Note:
 Only the RDS instances defined in the configuration are modified.
 No other RDS instances or databases are affected.